 When rates finally drop, everyone waiting rushes in at the same time.
 That creates bidding wars and pushes prices up.
 You end up paying more for the property even though your rate is lower.

 If you’re approved for financing and have cash ready, right now is actually a great time to buy.
+Here’s how to find good real estate opportunities in Canadian markets.
 Less competition means better deals and more choice.
 You can always refinance later when rates drop.

 Investment Opportunities in Windsor